 If you use this option, you'll need to do a separate calculation for each employee who has received attributed benefits.
 When completing the alternate rate calculation for the year, all attributed benefits are subject to the individual employee's personal tax rate.
 All non-attributed benefits are subject to the rate of 42.86% or 49.25% in the case of non-attributed benefits provided, where one or more recipients is a major shareholder-employee.
 Two pools for non-attributed benefits may be necessary in this situation.
-This option would appeal to employees who earn less than \$70,000 gross equivalent.
+This option would appeal to employers who predominantly provide benefits to employees who earn less than \$70,000 gross equivalent.